petitioner/HE.LR/README.md

 ---

-# Privacy-Preserving Logistic Regression Training on Large Datasets [the mini-batch version of enhanced NAG]
+# Privacy-Preserving Logistic Regression Training on Large Datasets
+        [a follow-up work for the first paper on the mini-batch version]

 ---
 ## https://github.com/K-miran/HELR